satyasandeep007/satyasandeep007/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Logistics Project using MERN Stack
-- 🌱 I’m currently learning Redis
+- 🌱 I’m currently learning Devops
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Coding
-- 📫 How to reach me: +91 89784 94898
+- 📫 How to reach me: +91 89784 94898 or email me at hello@satyasandeep.in
-- 😄 Pronouns: He

 <h3>🛠 Tech Stack</h3>

 - 💻 &nbsp; React | JavaScript | HTML | CSS
 - 🌐 &nbsp; NodeJs | AWS EC2 | Heroku
-- 🛢 &nbsp; MSSQL | MongoDB
+- 🛢 &nbsp; MongoDB | MSSQL
-- 🔧 &nbsp; Visual Studio code | Git
+- 🔧 &nbsp; Visual Studio code | Git | Docker Desktop

 <br>